john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 * **River meets 3 Doctors** (that we know of)
 * **River is in 15 episodes**
 * **Total run time above: 12 hours**

+### Post Mortem

+The first three episodes in the above list actully have River at multiple points in her own time line.
+So it doesn't *feel* like you're walking through her life with her, exactly.
+But after those first few, everything becomes a lot more linear.
+River Song really has great chemistry with Matt Smith's Doctor, so the first three-quarters of the Timeline is really pretty great.
+Round about the `The Husbands of River Song` episode, things start to get pretty sad.
+No spoilers, but the last quarter of the episodes on the Timeline had a lot more feels for me when I watched them from her perspective.
+Having watched them all again, I think I might remove the last episode from the list.
+It doesn't really fit.